 08 None of Luxembourg’s five winners came from the Grand Duchy.
 Four were French and one (Vicky Leandros) Greek.

-10 There have been sixty-four winners over sixty-one contests (as there was a four-way tie in 1969).
-That total comprises thirty-eight female soloists, nine male soloists, eleven groups and six duos (one all female, two mixed-sex and three all-male).
+10 There have been seventy winners over sixty-seven contests (as there was a four-way tie in 1969).
+That total comprises forty female soloists, eleven male soloists, thirteen groups and six duos (one all female, two mixed-sex and three all-male).
 NB.
 We have counted the 2014 winning act as female ;o))

 12 Portugal in 1964 and Lithuania in 1994 are the only countries to score “Nul Points” on their debut.